Garage Security: 8 Tips for Safeguarding Your Cars and Tools

 SOME BONUS TIPS TO CONSIDER:

 - If possible, clean and organize your garage so that you can actually park your cars within.
-Several cars that were parked in the driveway in my neighborhood were victims of a smash-and-grab burglar one night.
-Our cars were unharmed because they were parked inside of the closed garage.
+Several cars parked in my neighbourhood’s driveway were victims of a smash-and-grab burglar one night.
+Our cars were unharmed because they were parked inside the closed garage.

 - Just as you would change out the door locks on a newly purchased house, you should also change the remote opener codes and keypad codes for the garage door opener.
 Look up the website of the manufacturer for instructions.

-If you’d like a free security review of your home or workplace – give us a call we’d be happy meet you.
+If you’d like a free security review of your home or workplace — give us a call.
+We’d be happy to meet you.

 Keep safe!